Christof/vim_tips/vim_tips.md

 specified, Vim uses `:print` as default.
 The command can be executed by all lines not matching the pattern when `:global!` or `vglobal` is used.

-For example to delete everything but the content of html tags, one could use the following command: `:g/\v\<\/?\w+>/d`.
+For example to delete everything but the content of HTML tags, one could use the following command: `:g/\v\<\/?\w+>/d`.
 Another example is to collect all TODO items in a register.
 First all TODO items in a file could be displayed with: `:g/TODO`.
 Before using the register "a,